nmufson/blog-platform/README.md

     - Optionally, enter an author code if you have one (this grants additional privileges).

 ![Sign Up form](./assets/sign-up.png)
+*Sign Up form with option to join as an author*

 ### For Regular Users
 3. **Commenting on Posts**: